 The Housing Alliance of Pennsylvania recommends customers at risk of losing service pursue these steps:

-• Determine whether special protections apply, such as being: a medically vulnerable customer, victim of domestic violence, or tenant.
+- Determine whether special protections apply, such as being: a medically vulnerable customer, a victim of domestic violence, or a tenant.

 There are several utility assistance programs in the commonwealth that can help customers keep their services.
 Those lifted-up by Housing Alliance of Pennsylvania include: Customer Assistance Programs (CAP), Hardship Funds, Low Income Home Energy Assistance Program (LIHEAP), Low Income Usage Reduction Programs (LIURP), and Lifeline.
 These various programs provide options for those in need.
 Eligibility requirements vary, but generally are applicable to anyone at or below 150-200% of the Federal Poverty Line (FPL) with other factors considered as well.